Your Guide to Retaining Employees and Reducing Turnover in 2026

 Although a certain amount of turnover is a reality for all organisations, an unnecessarily high turnover rate can cost organisations in several ways.

 The most immediate impact of turnover is that human resources teams must spend additional time and money on the hiring process to replace those employees walking out the door.
-Even more critical, high numbers of employees leaving can negatively impact employee morale and productivity—as well as damaging the organisation’s reputation with both customers and potential employees.
+Even more critical, high numbers of employees leaving can negatively impact employee morale and productivity—as well as damage the organisation’s reputation with both customers and potential employees.

-Ultimately, high turnover hurts business performance.
-In a discussion with McKinsey & Company, Zynep Ton discusses ideas from her book, The Case for Good Jobs: How Great Companies Bring Dignity, Pay, and Meaning to Everyone’s Work.
-She notes how companies that choose to operate with higher turnover rates can experience operational problems, customer service issues, lower productivity, and reduced sales.
-In short, they may pay less to acquire their employees, but they sacrifice the greater performance and long-term value that comes with investing in more experienced workers.
+High turnover hurts business performance.
+In a discussion with McKinsey & Company, Zynep Ton notes how companies that choose to operate with higher turnover rates can experience operational problems, customer service issues, lower productivity, and reduced sales.

 The alternative, Ton points out, is to see people as drivers of value, profit, and customer service—not just a cost to be minimized.
 Companies who choose this approach may spend more for talent, but in turn will generate more valuable work—which ultimately more than pays for the added investment.